 Welcome to the creepy, spooky, ghoul-y section of Branded in the 80s, the home of my yearly Halloween Countdown blog-a-thons.
 I’ve had a lifelong obsession with the All Hallows Eve holiday and all of the various permutations thereof, be it monsters or horror films, candy or old Halloween records.
-For the past three years I’ve set aside my typical Branded postings (stickers, cartoon commentary, etc.) and tried to concentrate on the holiday for the entire month of October (and sometimes September and a bit of November as well).
+For the past decade I’ve set aside my typical Branded postings (stickers, cartoon commentary, editorials, etc.) and tried to concentrate on the holiday for the entire month of October (and sometimes September and a bit of November as well).
 Below are the various countdowns I’ve done to date (just click on the banner to be whisked away to a spookier array of content.)
 Enjoy!

 For 2014 I decided it was finally time to take a good hard look at one of my favorite films of all time, the 1987 Fred Dekker adventure/horror classic, The Monster Squad.
-This was probably my favorite countdown yet as I had a chance to share a lot of really rare and pieces of Monster Squad ephemera as well as creating my own digital set of Topps-style trading cards for the film.
+This was probably my favorite countdown yet as I had a chance to share a lot of really rare pieces of Monster Squad ephemera as well as creating my own digital set of Topps-style trading cards for the film.
 It was such a success that I ended up getting the chance to connect with a number of folks who worked on the film which completely left my head spinning…

 For 2013 I cull through my vast collection of vintage Garbage Pail Kids so that I could share my favorite gross, spooky, and monstrous sticker cards all month long…

 For 2012 I was able to track down 31 new monster, creature, and ghost animation cels, though this time I decided to share pieces from both the Real Ghostbusters and the Filmation Ghostbusters cartoons.